 1. For this recipe we use warm melted butter to partially dissolve the sugar in the process of making the dough.
 This does two things, it helps the cookie spread on baking and the melted butter in general makes the cookie softer and chewier once baked.

 2.The blend of sugars in this recipe (molasses that are in the brown sugars) leads to a chewier caramel flavoured cookie.
 The addition of granulated sugar helps the cookie spread the perfect amount whilst baking - it does this as the sugar melts whilst being baked.
 No need for cookie cutters to round off your cookies!

 3. We're only using an egg yolk in this recipe, instead of the whole egg.
 The protein in the egg yolk helps to make the cookies fudgy and chewy whereas the relatively watery whites would cause them to become more cakey.

-6. No chill - Chilling dough in this recipe will mean the middle of the cookie will not get warm enough before being overbaked (if other recipes recommend it, I’m sure there will be a reason).
+6. No chill - Chilling dough for this recipe will mean the middle of the cookie will not get warm enough before being overbaked.
 Being chilled, the dough will not spread as much either.
-This dough is soft yet manageable to scoop (without the risk of breaking your scoop with the dough out of the fridge).
+This dough is soft yet manageable to scoop (without the risk of breaking your scoop with the dough straight out of the fridge).

-This will be because of one of two reasons; either the dough is too dry from not enough liquid (which won’t happen in this recipe - melted butter, dissolved sugar and pumpkin puree all help avoid this) or too much flour which will only happen if you scoop your cup into your flour to measure it out.
+This will be because of one of two reasons; either the dough is too dry from not enough liquid or too much flour which will only happen if you scoop your cup into your flour to measure it out.
 The other reason would be that the dough is too cold.
 This is more likely to happen if you cook the dough from frozen if following the guides above.

 Also - the best way to avoid these issues and mistakes is to follow the accuracy rule - using digital scales to create the best cookie.
 It’ll be the best decision you make for baking in the kitchen!